VasqCo/anotherbanger/index.markdown

 We're preparing to release our fourth album, "The Diary / Journal of Deranged Psychopaths".
 It releases September 8th on all music streaming services, assuming that all goes to plan!
 Which it might not.
 I'm testing out a new music distribution service, and honestly, I don't have a lot of faith.
 Frankly, I'm scared.

-![The Diary / Journal of Deranged Psychopaths album cover](Sebastian.png)
+![The Diary / Journal of Deranged Psychopaths album cover](Sebastian.png) *Wow official album cover for The Diary / Journal of Deranged Psychopaths wow it's so awesome haha.*

 We also have an amazing <span style="font-family: 'Anton', 'Impact', serif;" class="wave">SOCIAL MEDIA PRESENCE!</span>